 Bus Schedules and Stops

 The York County School Division uses a software system to manage school bus transportation.
 The system is designed to improve bus routing efficiencies and bus tracking while a bus is on its assigned route.

 In addition to bus route and bus stop times, the software features the "My Stop" application which enables notifications as well as tracking services for school bus riders.
-Parents and students are encouraged to download and use the My Stop app which allows users to check the estimated time of arrival of the assigned bus, as well as view the actual bus route including where the school bus is located, while it is on its route.
-The My Stop app also includes push notifications from the transportation department when a bus route encounters an issue or extended delay (typically beyond ten minutes).
+Transportation department staff also send notifications through the division’s mass communications platform when a bus route encounters an issue or extended delay (typically beyond ten minutes).

 Bus Routes and My Stop can be accessed through the school division and all school websites as well as the YCSD app.

 NOTE: Runs are continually updated through the first month of school.

 Students should arrive at the bus stop no more than 15 minutes and no less than 10 minutes prior to the time for them to be picked up.
 All stop times are approximate and based on distance between stops.
 Actual times can vary based on conditions that include traffic, the number of students loading or unloading at any given stop as well as new stops being added/removed due to student enrollment changes; therefore, students should remain at the bus stop for at least 15 minutes beyond normal pick up time.